pbalduino/menios/docs/road/road_to_buddy_allocator.md

 This roadmap documents the migration of meniOS userland memory allocator from a first-fit freelist design to a buddy allocator system.

-> **Milestone Status:** The Buddy Allocator milestone is a prerequisite for both GCC and Doom milestones, as complex userland applications require a more robust and efficient memory management foundation.
+> **✅ MILESTONE COMPLETE:** Achieved in v0.1.666 (2025-10-20).
+All 20 buddy allocator issues complete (100%).
+The production-ready buddy allocator provides robust memory management for complex userland applications including Doom, with comprehensive security hardening and performance optimizations.

 ## Why Buddy Allocator?